cfrancesh/PS-239T-Final-Project/README.md

 # PS239T Final Project: HK LegCo
+For a more detailed report of this project, please check out the report pdf in the home folder.
 ## Short Description

 In this project, I collected and analyzed data to answer these three questions: